We all know drones can’t fly without propellers; they’re necessary components. But exactly how many can they have? Would just one propeller suffice?

 When we ask for a recommendation at a drone shop, we ordinarily get shown a quadcopter.
 Perhaps that means no less than four propellers suffice.

 The truth is that there are many different types of drones on the market — ones you don’t get to see too often.
-Each type may come with a different number of propellers and, hence, a different frame design.
+Each type may come with a different number of propellers and made with different parts, hence, may have a different frame design.

 In this post, we’ll be getting into the specifics to explore what the range of possibilities actually looks like.
 You’ll also find out why a drone design may be significantly more popular than another as you read on.